Alfresco/docs-alfresco/content-services/latest/release/index.md

 ### Direct Access URLs

 Direct access URLs enable the acceleration of the local download of content to aid distributed content repositories in customer environments, and cloud deployments.
-The new endpoints are highlighted in the Release Notes that you'll find in the [Support Portal](https://support.alfresco.com/){:target="_blank"}.
+The new endpoints are highlighted in the Release Notes that you'll find in [Hyland Community](https://community.hyland.com/){:target="_blank"}.

 See the Alfresco Content Connector for AWS S3 documentation on [Direct Access URLs]({% link aws-s3/latest/config/direct-access.md %}) for more details.